GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

    git submodule init
    git submodule update

-If all goes well, you should have a complete copy of the GEOSX source at this point.
+If all goes well, you should have a complete copy of the GEOS source at this point.
 The most common errors people encounter here have to do with Github not recognizing their authentication settings.

 Branching Model
 ===============
-The branching model used in GEOSX is a modified `Gitflow <https://nvie.com/posts/a-successful-git-branching-model/>`_ approach, with some modifications to the merging strategy, and the treatment of release branches, and hotfix branches.
+The branching model used in GEOS is a modified `Gitflow <https://nvie.com/posts/a-successful-git-branching-model/>`_ approach, with some modifications to the merging strategy, and the treatment of release branches, and hotfix branches.

-In GEOSX, there are two main branches, ``release`` and ``develop``.
+In GEOS, there are two main branches, ``release`` and ``develop``.
 The ``develop`` branch serves as the main branch for the development of new features.
 The ``release`` branch serves as the "stable release" branch.
 The remaining branch types are described in the following subsections.

 .. note::
-   The early commits in GEOSX (up to version 0.2) used a pure `Gitflow <https://nvie.com/posts/a-successful-git-branching-model/>`_ approach for merging feature branches into develop.
+   The early commits in GEOS (up to version 0.2) used a pure `Gitflow <https://nvie.com/posts/a-successful-git-branching-model/>`_ approach for merging feature branches into develop.
    This was done without cleaning the commit history in each feature